List of Transformers film series cast and characters: Dropkick

-Dropkick (voiced by Justin Theroux) is a Decepticon Triple Changer and Shatter's partner who transforms into a blue and black AMC Javelin muscle car and a Bell AH-1 SuperCobra attack helicopter.
+Dropkick (voiced by Justin Theroux) is one of the two main antagonists of the Bumblebee movie.
+A male Decepticon Triple Changer and Shatter's partner transforms into a blue and black 1973 AMC Javelin muscle car and a Bell AH-1 SuperCobra attack helicopter.
 He appears in Bumblebee where he and Shatter arrive on Earth and trick Sector 7 into helping them find Bumblebee.
-Dropkick is killed when Bumblebee tosses a chain into his propeller.
+Dropkick is killed when Bumblebee tosses a chain into the blades of his aircraft form.

 Blitzwing

-Blitzwing (voiced by David Sobolov) is a Decepticon Seeker.
-He appears in Bumblebee where he ambushes Bumblebee while he was fleeing from Sector 7 and damages his voice box.
+Blitzwing (voiced by David Sobolov) is a Decepticon Seeker who transforms into a red and white McDonnell Douglas F-4 Phantom II.
+He appears in Bumblebee where he ambushes Bumblebee while he was fleeing from Sector 7 and damages his voice box and his memory core.
 Blitzwing is later killed by Bumblebee.

-Seekers

-The Seekers (voiced by Kirk Baily) are Decepticon foot soldiers that transform into Cybertronian jets.
-Shockwave orders them to destroy the launchpad to prevent the Autobots from escaping Cybertron.

 Constructicons

-The Constructicons are a Decepticon sub-faction who transform into construction vehicles in Revenge of the Fallen.
+The Constructicons are a Decepticon sub-faction that transforms into construction vehicles in Revenge of the Fallen.

 Devastator

 Devastator (vocal effects provided by Frank Welker in the film, Fred Tatasciore in the video game) is a 108 ft tall robot formed by several combining construction vehicles, who walks in a four-legged fashion resembling a gorilla.
 He is physically unable to stand up straight.
 He is destroyed by a prototype railgun during the battle in Egypt.
 The 8 combined vehicles of Devastator are the look-alikes of Mixmaster, Scavenger, Scrapper, Hightower, Scrapmetal, Overload, Long Haul, and Skipjack.

 Demolishor

-Demolishor is a large Constructicon who transforms into a white with red stripes Terex O&K RH 400 hydraulic mining excavator.
+Demolishor (voiced by Calvin Wimmer in the film, Fred Tatasciore in the video game) is a large Constructicon that transforms into a white with red stripes Terex O&K RH 400 hydraulic mining excavator.
 He is killed when Optimus Prime shoots him in the right eye at point blank range.
-He is a stand in for the upper body of Devastator.
-Demolishor is voiced by Calvin Wimmer in the film and Fred Tatasciore in the video game.
+Demolishor is a stand-in for the upper body of Devastator.

 Payload

-Payload is a Constructicon who transforms into a yellow Caterpillar 773B dump truck.
-He appears in the final battle of Egypt, where he watches the Constructicons form Devastator.
+Payload is a Constructicon who transforms into a yellow Caterpillar 773B dump truck and is the twin of Long Haul.
+He appears in the final battle of Egypt where he watches the Constructicons form Devastator.

 Rampage

-Rampage (voiced by Kevin Michael Richardson) is a Constructicon.
+Rampage (voiced by Kevin Michael Richardson) is a Constructicon who transforms into a Caterpillar D10N Bulldozer colored red.
 He has his arms torn off by Bumblebee and is killed by him.

 Skipjack

-Skipjack joins the other Constructicons but they are all killed by a prototype railgun.
+Skipjack is a Constructicon who transforms into a yellow Caterpillar D10N Bulldozer and is the twin of Rampage, he joins the other Constructicons to make Devastator, but they are all killed by a prototype railgun.
 He forms the left leg of Devastator.

 Mixmaster

-Mixmaster is a Constructicon who transforms into a black and silver Mack concrete mixer truck.
+Mixmaster (voiced by Daniel Ross in Transformers: The Game, Dave Boat in the third video game) is a Constructicon who transforms into a black and silver Mack concrete mixer truck.
 He is briefly seen to have a third "battle mode" which appears to be a gun emplacement.
 According to his toy bio, he is an expert in chemistry and explosives who makes explosives and poisons for the other Decepticons' weapons.
 Some of the concept art shows him as a McNeilus mixer truck.
 He is killed by Jetfire.
 His copy forms the head of Devastator.